-With St. Patrick's Day just a few days away, I'm in a green kind of mood.
+With St. Patrick's Day almost here, I'm in a green kind of mood.
 Today's post is about a party mix that is very similar to my Pretty-In-Pink Popcorn Party Mix, with a couple of additions to make it festive and green for St. Patrick's Day.
 (The colors can be changed for other occasions, too.)
 In this mix, I used green colored popcorn instead of plain, and I added pretzels to the mix.
 It's a sweet and salty mix that is delicious, easy, and the colors can contribute to your party decorations.
 It's great for classroom party treats or to take to the office to share with co-workers.
 Serve it in a bowl, or put it in gift bags.
 This makes a fun gift or party treat or favor.

 Step-by-step photos for making Green Popcorn & Pretzel Party Mix